 Mental Health Conditions that Cause Lack of Focus

-Depression and Anxiety Disorders
+Depression and Anxiety

 It can feel as if your brain is set on low, or your head is filled with wet sand.
-This obviously leads to feeling you can’t focus.
-Depression also causes fatigue, again affecting clear thinking.
+Focus becomes very difficult.

 Anxiety and depression can often come hand in hand – nearly a half those who have depression also have an anxiety disorder.

 Emotional Shock and PTSD

-One of the main symptoms of Emotional shock is not being able to think straight, of feeling all over the place – in other words, you can’t focus.
+One of the main symptoms of emotional shock is not being able to think straight, of feeling all over the place – in other words, you can’t focus.

-Addiction can be behind a lack of focus, and in many cases it’s an addiction that you might not even be acknowledging.
+Addiction can be behind a lack of focus.
+In many cases it’s an addiction that you might not even be acknowledging.